Yuval Dror

-Yuval Dror (יובל דרור; born April 14, 1971 in Tel Aviv) is an Israeli specialist in the sociologist of technology.
-He is the former Dean of School of Media Studies at the College of Management Academic Studies and now serves as a Senior Lecturer.
+Yuval Dror (יובל דרור; born April 14, 1971, in Tel Aviv) is an Israeli specialist in sociology of technology.
+He is the former Dean of School of Media Studies at the College of Management Academic Studies and now serves as the Editor in Chief of the "Making History" podcast network.
 He is a renowned international speaker and over the years he has given lectures in a large number of international conferences on subjects such as innovation, digital transformation, the fourth industrial revolution, artificial intelligence, social media, trust and big tech.
 He is regarded as a prominent critic of the power of large technology companies.